dovrosenberg/foundry-simple-weather/README.md

 [![Supported Foundry Versions](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fversion%3Fstyle%3Dflat%26url%3Dhttps%3A%2F%2Fgithub.com%2Fdovrosenberg%2Ffoundry-simple-weather%2Fraw%2Fmaster%2Fstatic%2Fmodule.json)](https://github.com/dovrosenberg/foundry-simple-weather)

 Dynamic weather generation, by season and biome, including automatically activating weather effects.
 If [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) (see changelog for which versions of SC are supported by each version of Simple Weather) is present, Simple Weather will integrate to it and display the date/time and automatically generate new weather when the date changes.
 Without Simple Calendar, no date is shown and weather regeneration can be manually triggered.
-(NOTE: THIS MODULE IS NOT AFFILIATED WITH THE CREATORS OF SIMPLE CALENDAR)
+(NOTE: THIS MODULE IS NOT AFFILIATED WITH THE CREATORS OF SIMPLE CALENDAR OR ANY OTHER CALENDAR MODULE)

-I built this as a way to learn Foundry better, but I plan to maintain it for now and am happy to consider [feature requests](https://github.com/dovrosenberg/foundry-simple-weather/issues/new/choose)

 ## Note on v13 compatibility

-Unfortunately, Simple Calendar doesn't currently support Foundry v13, so be forewarned that while Simple Weather will run in standalone mode, that's all you're going to get.
+Unfortunately, the original Simple Calendar doesn't currently support Foundry v13, so be forewarned that while Simple Weather will run in standalone mode, that's all you're going to get.
 If you were using Simple Calendar before, this may result in some strange behavior either when you first generate weather and/or when Simple Calendar comes back.
 I'm pretty sure that when Simple Calendar upgrades, this version will still work correctly with it, but there's no way to test it until then.
 There's an [open issue](https://github.com/vigoren/foundryvtt-simple-calendar/issues/669) on Simple Calendar requesting support - please upvote.

-** That said, new news!
-This version now supports Simple Calendar fork by CarlosFdex here: https://github.com/CarlosFdez/foundryvtt-simple-calendar/releases.
-Use the link to the most recent `module.json` as the URL to install from in the Foundry VTT module manager. **
+** That said, as of v2.2.0, Simple Weather support both [this fork by CarlosFdex](https://github.com/CarlosFdez/foundryvtt-simple-calendar) and [Simple Calendar Reborn](https://foundryvtt.com/packages/foundryvtt-simple-calendar-reborn).

+**WARNING!
+DO NOT TRY TO USE SIMPLE WEATHER IN A WORLD WITH MORE THAN ONE SIMPLE CALENDAR-LIKE MODULE INSTALLED.
+BAD THINGS ARE LIKELY TO HAPPEN, AS NONE OF THESE PLAY NICE WITH EACH OTHER.**

 ## Features